grannycart/by-sound-alone_source/notes-and-edits/index-notes_and_todos-subworld_book1.md

 ## Final production todos
 --------------------------------------------------------------------------------
+* [ ] do a final review of back cover text and what to do if you enjoyed the book text
+* [ ] create a what to do if you enjoyed the book page to replace the contact page:
     * [ ] Change donation page to suggest Deliveristas Unidos
         * Make it explicitly "charityware" (suggest looking it up on wikipedia)
     * [ ] add a graf at the end about how the reader should pass on the book (especially if they made it to that paragraph).
 See notes about this in promotion.
+    * [ ] add how to get on email list
-* [ ] Add back cover blurb for print book
+* [X] Add back cover blurb for print book
 * [ ] for book generation, this page might have useful tips about managing the css configuration:
 	* https://shkspr.mobi/blog/2023/04/using-pandoc-to-format-a-dissertation-from-markdown-to-html-pdf-and-epub/
 * [X] after track changes review, go through Hagfish general feedback email and make sure general comments are considered